-When Django and Dr. Schultz are in Daughtrey, Texas (near the beginning of the film), the saloon they are in is called "Minnesota Clay's Saloon".
-Minnesota Clay (1964) is the name of Western film directed by Sergio Corbucci, the same director of the original Django (1966).
+When Django and Dr. Schultz are in Daughtrey, Texas, the saloon they are in is called "Minnesota Clay's Saloon".
+Minnesota Clay (1964) is the name of a Western film directed by Sergio Corbucci, the same director of the original Django (1966).

 Franco Nero, making his cameo in the film, is seen wearing white gloves.
 This may be a reference to his wounds in the original Django film.
 However, this should not be seen as him being the same character in both movies, as Django (1966) takes place in the 1870s and Django Unchained (2012) takes place before that, in the 1850s.

-First western to win the Academy Award for Best Original Screenplay since Butch Cassidy and the Sundance Kid (1969), nearly 45 years earlier, and the first to win an Award for Acting (and in the same category) since Unforgiven (1992), 20 years earlier.
-The film, along with True Grit (2010) repeated a rare pattern where 20 years earlier, two westerns (the other being Dances with Wolves (1990)) were nominated for Best Picture within two years of each other.
+First western to win the Academy Award for Best Original Screenplay since Butch Cassidy and the Sundance Kid (1969), and the first to win an Award for Acting (and in the same category) since Unforgiven (1992).
+The film, along with True Grit (2010), repeated a rare pattern where 20 years earlier, two westerns (the other being Dances with Wolves (1990)) were nominated for Best Picture two years apart.

-Sid Haig was a strong contender for the role of "Mr. Stonesipher", so much so that casting director Victoria Thomas informed Haig's agent, "It's a lock".
-Quentin Tarantino himself scheduled, and later canceled at the last minute, two auditions for Haig.
-Two months later the role quietly went to David Steen instead.
-Tarantino being known for his extremely dry humor, this "prank" is presumably rooted in Haig turning down the role of Marcellus Wallace in Pulp Fiction (1994) 17 years previously.
+Sid Haig was a strong contender for the role of "Mr. Stonesipher", so much so that Casting Director Victoria Thomas informed Haig's agent, "It's a lock".
+Quentin Tarantino scheduled, and later canceled at the last minute, two auditions for Haig.
+Two months later, the role quietly went to David Steen instead.
+Tarantino, being known for his extremely dry humor, this "prank" is presumably rooted in Haig turning down the role of Marcellus Wallace in Pulp Fiction (1994).

 Russ Tamblyn, whose character in this movie is named "Son of a Gunfighter", starred in the 1965 movie Son of a Gunfighter (1965).
 Also, Tamblyn's real-life daughter Amber Tamblyn plays the character named "Daughter of a Son of a Gunfighter".

-Although some viewers feel that Calvin Candie displays incestuous behavior to his sister Lara, it is not necessarily so.
-He is a Francophile and it is a tradition among the French to greet each other by kissing on the cheeks.
+Although some viewers feel that Calvin Candie displays incestuous behavior towards his sister Lara, it is not necessarily so.
+He is a Francophile, and it is a tradition among the French to greet each other by kissing on the cheeks.

 Django takes on a mythical form while on Big Daddy's plantation confronting the Brittle Brothers.
 The Gothic nature of this scene is clearly represented when Big John Brittle is about to whip Little Jody for breaking eggs.
-Django is dressed in his "Blue Boy" attire but when Little Jody looks at his image in the mirror next to the tree where she is tied, Django's head and hands are invisible in the reflection, elevating his mythic stature to that of an enchanted figure.
-In Gothic lore, specters/ghosts are unable to see their own reflections.
+Django is dressed in his "Blue Boy" attire, but when Little Jody looks at his image in the mirror next to the tree where she is tied, Django's head and hands are invisible in the reflection, elevating his mythic stature to that of an enchanted figure.
+In Gothic lore, specters and ghosts are unable to see their own reflections.